-Western Union reported its 2019 annual results on January 11.
+Western Union reported its 2019 annual results on 11 January.
 As the largest standalone money transfer player, the underlying trends of its business are relevant to everyone.
-That’s our main focus, told through a series of charts.
+That’s our main focus today, told through a series of charts.

 We also cover the annual results of Ria & XE.

 I mean literally going nowhere.
 Its underlying consumer money transfer business has seen no material overall growth for years.
 Although investors have taken a shine to Western Union over the past year, increasing its value by 50%, the stock fell more than 7% following Tuesday’s results.

 We peel away the layers to see what’s going on.

 The biggest surprise is that two of the most competitive markets in the world, North America and Europe, are where Western Union has made most of its gains, not the emerging markets.